learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 ```
 ## Instructions

-1. Write a method that returns the second supply for the forth_of_july.
+1. Write a method that returns the second supply for the first_memorial_day_supply.
 ex:

     ```ruby